knbknb/awesome-assistants/README.md

 ## Work in progress

-The assistants.yml file is called by the fuzzy finder `fzf` tool in script find_assistant in my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).
+The assistants.yml file is called shellscript `find-persona` in my repo [perplexity-api-search](https://github.com/knbknb/perplexity-api-search).